First time Mom regrets… but really, how could you expect anything different.

 YEAH NO SH*T wouldn't that be nice?!
 But instead, I have to wash the clothes, feed myself, do some laundry…

-But really, you actually do need to sleep.
+But really… you actually do need the sleep.

 I'm telling you this knowing full well you likely won't listen… But really no one (except your babe) expects anything from you for the first few weeks.
 Take the freaking time to SLEEP.